galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 ## Data catalogues
 [to write up, include links to the rdmbites]
 Data dictionaries are particularly informative for individual (or groups of similar) datasets.
-Data catalogues, on the other hand, are useful for projects or consortia where there are many datasets.
-The data catalogues are the metadata for the individual datasets that are being used or generated in projects, and they can provide context and provenance for each dataset.
+Data catalogues, on the other hand, are useful for teams, projects or consortia where there are many datasets.
+Data catalogues are the metadata for the individual datasets that are being used or generated in projects, and they can provide context and provenance for each dataset.

 [show an image of data catalogue? how much more to describe if including links to the rdmbites?]